- Areas of Study

 Dr. Rebecca Simmons, Associate Professor of Biology, is a systematic entomologist, focusing on the taxonomy and evolution of tiger moths and cutworms (Noctuidae).
 Her research examines the distribution and spread of invasive pest species across geographical areas by sampling DNA-based markers.
 Information from these studies is used to make management decisions on interception and control of non-native insects in the US.
 These moths comprise over 40,000 species; many are economically important.
 Students can choose from a variety of projects within this overall research area, gaining expertise in entomology and molecular biology methods.

-Dr. Kathryn Yurkonis, Assistant Professor of Biology, is a plant ecologist whose research broadly addresses how plant communities assemble and change over time.
+Dr. Kathryn Yurkonis, Associate Professor of Biology, is a plant ecologist whose research broadly addresses how plant communities assemble and change over time.
 Projects primarily focus on effects of invasive species in grasslands and findings from current projects have applications for grassland restoration and management.
 Current NSF funded research assesses the effects of species pattern on grassland biomass production and species invasion.
 In addition, Dr. Yurkonis and her students are investigating effects of plant-soil interactions on common range grasses in North Dakota.
 Students can choose from a variety of topics related to grassland plants and their interactions with other organisms.

 Leslie Yellow Hammer student from the 1st cohort of US MASTER students started to work with Dr. Yurkonis in summer 2011.